lightpharosio/allsparkdeployer/README.md

 ## About Allspark

+Allspark is a devops pipeline including forge components (Gitlab, Jenkins, SonarQube...).
+Managing all these components could be a brain teaser.
+Allspark has the objectives to reduce forge integration, management complexity, improve hosting agnosticity and providing multi tenancy approach.

+Allspark targets 3 types of implementation accross 3 subproducts:
+1. OneBox (**Available Under stabilization**) ==> For Small Businesses
+2. ElasticSparks (**not initiated**) ==> The ideal choice for IaaS hosting services.
+3. Kubsparks (**not initiated**) ==> An implementation compatible with Kubernete.

 Allspark has been initiated and created inside the actinium organization.
-As allspark has a new sponsor we have forked the original actinium\allspark to the new organisation sponsor lightpharos\allspark-neo .

-actinium\allspark and lightpharosio\allspark-neo have the same objectives to provide a multi hosting DevOPS pipeline platform.
-Neo provides an architecture evolution of the allspark product.
-Indeed actinium\allspark provides in one box a full stack contenerized.
-This solution is relevant for testing the platform automation and what the service can provide in one VM.
-However we aim with neo to provide a better scalability by splitting the stack in different VM using for instace cloud automation script based on terraform.
-Finally in a specific release of Neo we also aim to increase the level of agnosticity and scalability by using K8s docker orchestration system.

-## actinium\allspark

-allspark actiniumio is now deprecated.
-Everything moved officialy in lightpharosio .
+As the "core" dev team navigate to new horizon the project moved to a new organization.
+However we thanks them #Xide and #Guiadco for their contribution and passion.

+Allspark is now part of lightpharosio.
+Long live to allspark ! :)

 ## Current Repository organization

 1. docs ==> Designs, User guides... documentation around the project
-2. onebox ==> Ex actiniumio\allspark product (**Under stabilization**)
+2. onebox ==> Ex actiniumio\allspark product
-3. elasticsparks ==> Allspark IaaS product (**not initiated**)
+3. elasticsparks ==> Allspark IaaS product
-4. Kubsparks ==> Allspark Kubernete product (**not initiated**)
+4. Kubsparks ==> Allspark Kubernete product

 ## Launching Status